erdemcemal/erdemcemal/README.md

 - 🔭 I’m currently working at Property Finder as a Backend Developer

-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently developing with Golang

 - ❓ Ask me about anything related to .Net and Net Core